oheyadam/Home/README.md

 - Add UI / Snapshot tests
 - Explore more complex UIs in Compose
 - Add animations for transitions from List to Detail
+- I should do some interactive rebasing to make the commit history look better since it's quite unorganized at the moment

 ## Built With 🏗